Parliamentary.ai

 Name Change and Continued Existence

-The Football Licensing Authority will be renamed the Sports Grounds Safety Authority.
-The Authority will continue to exist.
+The Football Licensing Authority is renamed the Sports Grounds Safety Authority.
+The body itself continues to exist.

 Expanded Advisory Role

-The Sports Grounds Safety Authority will be able to advise ministers of the Crown on sports ground safety generally and on the exercise of ministerial functions under several Acts (The Safety of Sports Grounds Act 1975, Part 3 of the Fire Safety and Safety of Places of Sport Act 1987, and the Football Spectators Act 1989).
-It can also advise local authorities and other bodies or persons in England and Wales, as well as bodies and persons outside England and Wales (subject to conditions including the request of the body or person and consent from the Secretary of State).
-Fees may be charged for advice provided at the request of the recipient, subject to cost recovery.
+The SGSA's advisory role expands to include providing advice to ministers on general sports ground safety and the exercise of ministerial functions under several acts including the Safety of Sports Grounds Act 1975, Part 3 of the Fire Safety and Safety of Places of Sport Act 1987, and the Football Spectators Act 1989.
+It can also advise local authorities and other bodies in England and Wales, and, with consent from the Secretary of State and at the request of the recipient, bodies and persons outside England and Wales.

 Consequential Amendments

-The bill makes consequential amendments to other Acts to reflect the name change and expanded role of the Authority.
-It also repeals and revokes certain provisions that are no longer necessary.
+The bill makes consequential amendments to various other Acts to reflect the change in name and expanded role of the SGSA.

 Government Spending

-The expenses of the Sports Grounds Safety Authority will be paid by the Secretary of State.
-Fees charged for advice can offset these expenses.
+The bill states that the expenses of the Sports Grounds Safety Authority will be paid by the Secretary of State.
+No specific figures are provided in the bill text.

 Groups Affected

-• Ministers of the Crown: Will receive advice on sports ground safety.
+• Ministers of the Crown: Will receive advice from the SGSA on sports ground safety.

-• Local Authorities in England and Wales: May receive advice on sports ground safety.
+• Local Authorities in England and Wales: Will receive advice from the SGSA on sports ground safety.

-• Bodies and persons in England and Wales: May receive advice on sports ground safety (subject to certain conditions).
+• Bodies and persons in England and Wales (excluding Ministers): May receive advice from the SGSA on sports ground safety.

 Full Text